pslucas0212/AWS-Technology/README.md

 - Analytics are good for:
   - Search data in S3.
 Athena helps you query historical data stored in S3 as if they were relational data using standard SQL.
   - Log Analytics.
 Kinesis helps you analyze logs in near real time for application monitoring or fraud detection.
+- Studying for the Exam
+  - Athena
+    - Going into the exam, don't forget Athena is used to query S3.
+  - Redshift
+    - Going into the exam, don't forget the real-world use cases of Redshift.

 #### Machine Learning
 Artificial intelligence (AI) teaches computers to do things that normally require human intelligence.